Class meets MWF 12:30 PM in Wean Hall 7316

 Note this outline is only approximate.
 Actual class coverage can be found here.

-Weeks 10-12.
-Identical particle systems and quantum statistics.
-Many-electron atoms, Bose and Fermi gases.
-Interacting many-particle systems.
+Many particle systems and quantum statistics.
+Applications to many-electron atoms, quantum chemistry, Bose and Fermi gases.
+Reading Cohen-Tannoudji chapter 14.